-The constitution and law prohibit such practices, but the government did not always observe these prohibitions.
-For example, the Guinean Human Right League (Liguidho) reported that authorities arbitrarily arrested foreign fishermen and held them in prison.
-The law provides for the right of any person to challenge the lawfulness of his/her arrest or detention, but few detainees chose this option because of the difficulties they would face.
+The constitution and law prohibit arbitrary arrest and detention, but the government did not always observe these prohibitions.

+The law provides for the right of any person to challenge the lawfulness of his/her arrest or detention, but few detainees chose this option due to the difficulties they would face.